subhomoy-roy-choudhury/Hack_IP/README.md

 # Commands List :-

-In order to run this tool , python versio must be more that 3.8
+In order to run this tool , python version must be more that 3.8
 ```
  > pip3 install -r requirements.txt
  > python3 hack_ip.py